-Pursuant to Article 57(1)(f) of the GDPR, DPAs are obliged to 'inform the complainant of the progress and the outcome of the investigation of within a reasonable period, in particular if further investigation or coordination with another supervisory authority is necessary'.
+Pursuant to Article 57(1)(f) of the GDPR, DPAs are obliged to 'inform the complainant of the progress and the outcome of the investigation within a reasonable period, in particular if further investigation or coordination with another supervisory authority is necessary'.
 Recital 141 includes very similar, but not identical wording.
 It states that '[t]he supervisory authority should inform the data subject of the progress and the outcome of the complaint within a reasonable period.
-If the case requires further investigation or coordination with another supervisory authority, intermediate information should be given to the data subject'.
+If the case requires further investigation or coordination or coordination, intermediate information should be given to the data subject'.

 Not all complaints lodged with a DPA will necessarily trigger a comprehensive, detailed investigation.
-The EDPB has indicated that when a DPA 'decides not to investigate a complaint further, the complainant must be informed hereof and be provided with the rationale for concluding the investigation'.
-According to the Board, the outcome of a complaint 'could e.g. be an establishment of an infringement, that the parties to the complaint through the intervention of the [DPA] have settled the case amicably or, that the SA has sent a letter to the controller reminding it of its duties'.
+The EDPB has indicated that when a DPA 'decides not to investigate a complaint further, the complainant must be informed hereof and be provided with the rationale for concluding the investigation.
+According to the Board, the outcome of a complaint 'could e.g. be an establishment of an infringement, that the parties to the